 Moving from a Western to a Buddhist Conceptual Framework

-So, we need to learn the Buddhist conceptual framework.
-That’s why the study of the Buddhist teachings of all the lists – the fifty-one mental factors and the five aggregates and all these things – they’re not useless information.
-It provides the conceptual framework within which we can analyze and understand the deeper, more profound aspects of the Buddhist teachings.
-To try to understand the Buddhist teachings outside of that conceptual framework in terms of a different conceptual framework, it just doesn’t fit.
+To counter misconceptions, we need to learn the Buddhist conceptual framework.
+That’s why in the study of the Buddhist teachings there are many lists, such as the fifty-one mental factors, the five aggregates and so on.
+They’re not useless information.
+They actually provide the conceptual framework within which we can analyze and understand the deeper, more profound aspects of the Buddhist teachings.
+To try to understand the Buddhist teachings outside of this conceptual framework just doesn’t work.

-The Lam-rim Teachings
+The Initial Scope Lam-Rim Teachings

-Precious Human Life
+The Precious Human Life

 Discriminating Awareness and Entrusting Ourselves to Ourselves

-Bringing in Kindness, Gratitude, Love, and Compassion
+Bringing in Kindness, Gratitude, Love and Compassion

-We see in that seven-part cause and effect meditation, the step after remembering the kindness of motherly love is that we have this feeling of – usually it’s just translated as wanting to “repay that kindness,” but that sounds as though I have a debt and I’m guilty if I don’t repay it and so on.
-That’s a misconception of it.
-But, actually the attitude is that “You’re so kind to me, I’m really grateful.”
-It’s gratitude.
-And because you feel so grateful, you’d like to also be kind back.
-But the state of mind is not that I have a debt; the state of mind is gratitude.
-So “I appreciate that I have this precious human life, I’m so very grateful.”
+We see, in the seven-part cause and effect meditation, the step after remembering the kindness of motherly love is that we have a certain feeling arise.
+Usually it’s translated as wanting to “repay that kindness,” but this sounds as though we have a debt and we’re guilty if we don’t repay it.
+That’s a misconception.
+Actually, the feeling and attitude is that, “You’ve been so kind to me and I’m just really grateful.”
+Because we feel so grateful, we’d like to be kind back.
+Our state of mind is not that we have a debt; instead it is one of gratitude.
+We are really grateful for our precious human life, “I appreciate that I have this precious human life, I’m so very grateful.”

 Being Mindful of Death

-Now, of course the situation that we have, these opportunities that we have, won’t last.
-We’re going to die – that’s reality – so we’re going to lose this opportunity.
-We really have to take advantage of it while we have it.
-It’s like you’re at the cafeteria and it closes at two o’clock, and you better take your meal before two because then it will be closed and there will be no food available.
-So, you take advantage of that opportunity that you have, that window of opportunity, before it closes.
-It’s quite clear.
+Of course, the situation that we have, these opportunities, won’t last forever.
+We’re going to die.
+That’s reality.
+We’re going to lose these positive conditions.
+Because of that, we really have to take advantage of them while we have them.
+It’s like we’re at the cafeteria and it closes at two o’clock.
+We’d better take our meal before then because, after that, it will be closed and there will be no food available.
+Basically, we need to take advantage of the window of opportunity before it closes.

 In the Soviet times it was like that, wasn’t it?
-A store might have a certain good – now there is coffee.

-Bringing In What Happens After Death
+Bringing in What Happens after Death

-Difficult Situations of Preventing Suffering
+Difficult Situations for Preventing Suffering

-If we think about it in terms of what we can do now, then consider the karmic effect of, on the one hand, saving the life of the worm or the fly, and in addition preventing the spider or the bird from building up the negative karma of killing.
-These are two positive things in terms of karma, isn’t it?
-And if we do nothing when we could do something, then, okay, the fly loses its life or the worm loses its life, and the bird or the spider does build up that negative karma.
-So, is there anything positive that we’re doing?
-Well, we’re preventing that spider or the bird from starving; it could somehow find food elsewhere.
+If we think about it in terms of what we can do now, we would first consider the karmic effect of saving the life of the worm or the fly and, in addition, of preventing the spider or the bird from building up the negative karmic force of killing.
+These are two positive things in terms of karma.
+If we do nothing when we could do something, then the fly loses its life or the worm loses its life, and the bird or the spider builds up that negative karmic force.
+By doing nothing, is there anything positive that we’re doing?
+We’re preventing that spider or the bird from starving, although perhaps it could somehow find food elsewhere.

 Self-Cherishing and a Healthy Sense of Self